Flipper Cloud

 Environments allow you to model your development lifecycle and vary feature enablement depending on where the code is executed (e.g. from local development to staging to production).

-Production and personal environments (one for each organization member and project collaborator) are automatically created for each project, but you are free to add any others as needed (e.g. staging, etc.).
+Production and personal environments (one for each organization member and project collaborator) are automatically created for each project, but you are free to add any others as needed (e.g. staging, QA).

 Audit history